 risks and limitations

-The Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
+The Virtual AtoN are not visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
 The consequences may be confusion, lack of information for the user and the undermining confidence in ECDIS, the chart and other systems.
 It is likely to take at least a decade to harmonise the provision of Virtual AtoN as a result of the ’grand-fathering‘ clauses in the carriage requirement program for ECDIS and the likely schedule for the adoption of IBS & e-Navigation.

 Radar will only display Virtual AtoN as an overlay of a diamond with a V inside if they are compliant with IEC 62388.
 This test specification came into force in 2008.
 At the current rate of fitting new equipment, 10-15 years appears to be a realistic timescale for the majority of ships to benefit from the provision of display of Virtual AtoN.